-URL and file sandboxing
+URL sandboxing and advanced file analysis

-The Websense Email Sandbox Module add-on comprises a set of URL and file sandboxing features that provide advanced security detection to guard against targeted attacks.
-Cloud-hosted file analysis inspects email attachment file types that commonly contain security threats (including .exe, .pdf, .xls, .xlsx, .doc, .docx, .ppt, .pptx, and archive files).
+The Email Sandbox Module add-on comprises a set of URL sandboxing and advanced file analysis features that provide advanced security detection to guard against targeted attacks.

 URL sandboxing provides optimal protection via real-time analysis of uncategorized URLs that are embedded in inbound mail.
 The Email Hybrid module is required for the URL sandbox functionality.